robertabarton/parent-trail/README.md

 # How to install the plugin
 Download and install `ParentTrail Plugin.sql`
-If you'd like the demo application itself, download and install `ParentTrail Demo.sql`.
+If you'd like the demo application itself, download and install `ParentTrail Demo for 18 or 19` or `ParentTrail Demo for 5.1.4` depending on your Apex version.
 Please include the option of installing accompanying objects so that sample data is created for you

 # How to use
 Use like a normal popup LOV, but you need to tweak the definition of the query to return three columns.
 The first